Please Baby Please: Production

-In November 2019, Maya Hawke, Charlie Plummer, and Andrea Riseborough joined the cast of the film, with Amanda Kramer set to direct the film, from a screenplay she wrote alongside Noel David Taylor.
-In October 2020, Demi Moore, Harry Melling, and Karl Glusman joined the cast of the film, with Hawke and Plummer no longer attached.
+In November 2019, Maya Hawke, Charlie Plummer, and Andrea Riseborough joined the cast of the film, with Kramer set to direct the film In October 2020, Demi Moore, Harry Melling, and Karl Glusman joined the cast of the film, with Hawke and Plummer no longer attached.
 In November 2020, Ryan Simpkins, Karim Saleh, Jake Choi, Matt D'Elia, Jake Sidney Cohen, Cole Escola, Jaz Sinclair, Dana Ashbrook, and Mary Lynn Rajskub were cast in the film.